rmencke2/whatsapp/SETUP_OTHER_LAPTOP.md

 ## Troubleshooting

 - **If `cursor` command not found**: You may need to install Cursor's command line tools from Cursor settings
-- **If git clone fails**: Make sure you have SSH keys set up with GitHub, or use HTTPS: `git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git`
+- **If git clone fails**: Make sure you have internet access and GitHub credentials configured.
+You can also use SSH: `git clone git@github.com:rmencke2/whatsapp.git`
 - **If dependencies fail**: Make sure you have Node.js 18+ installed (`node --version`)